overtone/emacs-live/packs/live/power-pack/lib/refheap/README.markdown

 # refheap.el

-This is a little library for pasting to [RefHeap](https://refheap.com).
-It is currently under development and not useful to the general public.
+An emacs package for pasting to [RefHeap](https://refheap.com).
+Supports public or private pastes, as well as logged-in or anonymous pastes.